ajnart/homarr-docs/docs/widgets/weather-widget.md

 ---
-title: ☔ Weather Module
+title: ☔ Weather Widget
 sidebar_position: 1
 tags:
-  - Modules
+  - Widgets
   - Weather
   - Geolocation
   - Forecast
 ---

-# ☔ Weather Module
+# ☔ Weather Widget

-The Weather Module uses your location to display the current, highest and lowest temperature.
-The Module uses [open-meteo.com](https://open-meteo.com) to retrieve weather data.
+The Weather Widget uses your location to display the current, highest and lowest temperature.
+The Widget uses [open-meteo.com](https://open-meteo.com) to retrieve weather data.

-The Module **does not request your browsers location**, you must specify a location yourself using the Module's settings.
+The Widget **does not request your browsers location**, you must specify a location yourself using the Widget's settings.

-## Activate the Module
+## Activate the Widget
-Please read our documentation on [how to enable a module](index.md#activating-a-module).
+Please read our documentation on [how to enable a widget](index.md#activating-a-widget).

 ## Configuration